carterkenwell/BrightDSMS/README.md

 ## Refreshing clients:

-1. Using any browser, visit [http://[Your Server]/BrightDSMS/trigger-refresh.php?sn=endpoint\_name](<http://[Your Server]/BrightDSMS/trigger-refresh.php?sn=endpoint_name>), upon loading this page a refresh will be sent out to all devices listening on the respective endpoint stated in `?sn=endpoint_url` at the end of the url.
+1. Using any browser, visit [http://[Your Server]/BrightDSMS/trigger-refresh.php?sn=endpoint\_name](<http://[Your Server]/BrightDSMS/trigger-refresh.php?sn=endpoint_name>), upon loading this page a refresh will be sent out to all devices listening on the respective endpoint stated in `?sn=endpoint_name` at the end of the url.
 Reload this page, or modify the URL to refresh again.